enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-2.md

 * Anti-debugging and anti-rooting checks are in place at the Java level.
 We do not need to bypass all of them but get the flag
 * Dynamic binary instrumentation is the approach chosen to obtain the secret inside the application
 * Repackaging the application and patching out the security checks might be also possible but it is not covered in this write-up
+* Installation, and basic explanations are avoided in this post.
+There are very good ones in the Internet.

 **My Solution:**